 For a traditional experience, stay in a wonderful ryokan, where you’ll sleep on a Japanese-style futon and enjoy a beautifully prepared kaiseki dinner.
 Single supplements apply.
 For more details of the Ryokan, please click here.

-Please call us on 01283 742 300 for more information or to book any of these experiences.
+Please call us for more information or to book.